'EDS has allowed me to achieve the highest grades possible...'

 ‘In the Journalism course we go on a couple of work placements.
 My first was at the Nelson Mail for two weeks and it was fantastic.
 I even had a story published on the front page of Stuff, which was pretty cool.’

-One of the biggest supports for his studies was through the Disability Resource Service, which helped with the workload demand from the Journalism programme.
+One of the biggest supports for his studies was through the Equity & Disability Service, which helped with the workload demand from the Journalism programme.

-‘Essentially, using the Disability Resource service has allowed me to achieve the highest grades possible in exams.
+‘Essentially, using the Equity & Disability Service has allowed me to achieve the highest grades possible in exams.
 I used a writer because my writing speed is not ideal.
 I truly believe without them, my grades would have really suffered.’

 He has also received both a Robert Bell Scholarship through UC, and a New Zealand Police Scholarship, to help fund his Journalism studies.